jonashackt/crossplane-training/06-testing-compositions.md

 To prevent the `build-configuration-and-publish-to-ghcr` step from running before the test job successfully finished, [we use the `needs: resouces-rendering-test` keyword as described here](https://stackoverflow.com/a/65698892/4964553).

-Now our Pipeline should look like this:
+Our Pipeline should somehow look like this:

 ![](docs/only-publish-when-test-successful-pipeline.png)